- Cucumbers | Key Growing Information

 DIRECT SEEDING: Wait until soil is warm, at least 70°F (21°C).
 Cucumber seeds will not germinate at a soil temperature below 50°F (10°C).
 Sow 2 seeds/ft., 1/2" deep, in rows 6' apart.
 Thin to 12" apart.

-INSECT PESTS: Exclude cucumber beetles with row covers at planting, or control with pyrethrin or azadirachtin.
+INSECT PESTS: Exclude cucumber beetles with row covers at planting, or control with insecticides such as pyrethrin or azadirachtin.

 HARVEST: Once fruit bearing begins, pick daily.